malvernbright/image-encryption/README.md

 # image-encryption

-Compresses images for safe transfer over the internet.
+Compresses images and audio for safe transfer over the internet.